jahelsantiago/waifu-net/README.md

 * **Model construction:** It's necessary to create a model taking into account the small data set and the class imbalance presented in the dataset.

 To get the dataset we designed a function using python module Selenium Chromedriver that can scrap from the internet any amount of images of a given topic.
 Then we created a list of the main representative characters of every personality archetype to scrape 1000 images of each one.
 Additionally we divide the data set in a careful way avoiding overlapping of characters between the train, test and dev dataset.

+Then to classify the image we train a simple neural network architecture using keras.

+What i´ve learned:
+- The preparation of the data is more important than the model by itself.
+- Smpler models work better than pre-created models like ResNet, EfficientNet etc with small data sets.
+- Using internet images for the data set is not possible at all if those are not preprocessed first.